-- 2021 – where she is recognized as a “National Practice Area Star,” a “Local Litigation Star” and named as one of the “Top 250 Women in Litigation.”
+- 2021 – where she is recognized as “International Arbitration Litigator of the Year,” as a “National Practice Area Star,” a “Local Litigation Star” and named as one of the “Top 250 Women in Litigation.”

 - 2019 – where sources say she is “an incredible expert on all things international treaty-wise.”

 - 2019, 2018 and 2017 – which recognized her as one of its “Top 250 Women in Litigation,” stating that her “expertise in international commercial and treaty arbitration, international and complex commercial litigation, and public international law practice is ‘one of the best in the country.’”

 - 2014 and 2015 – named her a Litigation Star.